anc5c07/anc5c07-site/_posts/2023-04-26-jointmeeting.md

 #### Hours:
 rephrasing for clarity:
 - **7 days/week, 10am-1am:** consumption inside and on patio, live entertainment inside only, and carry-out/delivery
-- **7 days/week, 1am-2am:** all of the above but carry-out/delivery
+- **7 days/week, 1am-2am:** all of the above except carry-out/delivery
-- **Fri/Sat, 2am-3am:** an additional hour of all of the above but carry-out/delivery
+- **Fri/Sat, 2am-3am:** an additional hour of all of the above except carry-out/delivery

 [![full placard](/assets/images/xscape/placard.png)](/assets/images/xscape/placard.png)
 <p class="caption">full placard as electronically noticed to the ANCs and civic group</p>